 Best guitars for beginners: Acoustic

 The Ed Sheeran-favoured Little Martin has a shorter scale length than many of the other acoustic guitars in this guide, which makes it one of the best guitars for small hands.
 It does feel a little industrial, but from the first strum its more conventional spruce-top voice will have you captivated.
-It's serious fun.
+It's serious fun - hence why it's our number one pick of the best acoustic guitars under $500/£500.

 Read the full Martin LX1E Little Martin review